 Pamela Barba (she/her/ella) believes that it’s up to us to create the world we want to live in.
 And it starts with you owning your brilliance. (yes, you!)

 She helps entrepreneurs and creators launch and scale their one-of-a-kind ideas.
 Her grounded advice has been featured on Forbes and on stages nationwide.

-As a previously undocumented immigrant she became an advocate for social justice after her family lost everything and migrated to the US.
+As a previously undocumented immigrant, she became an advocate for economic and immigrant equity after her family lost everything and migrated to the US.

+Now she helps marginalized folks transform their communities by launching brands, businesses, and community-driven projects.
 After spending a lifetime in the design and entrepreneurship space she learned that safety and self-trust are key in the creation process.
-She’s now obsessed with helping marginalized folks transform their communities by demystifying innovation and guiding them to trust their inner fire.
+She’s obsessed with demystifying innovation and guiding folks to trust their inner fire.

 Press + Media

 Forbes, April 21, 2020 – 5 Things Small Business Owners Should Prioritize According To A Brand Strategist

 “Now as a brand strategist, Barba helps other creative and business owners take their ideas and turn them into successful businesses, again and again.”

 WATScast, March 17, 2020 – The Bilingual Kids Table